podzit/pyventory/README.md

 ```

 ## Import data
 You need a db.dump file in the same directory.
-Create this file by gui or with save_db.py
+Create this file on web GUI or with save_db.py

 ```python
 python3 ./import.py